 - 1. The Immigration and Nationality Act prohibits employers from knowingly employing any unauthorized alien. - 2.
 All employers must complete Form I-9 for each new employee within three (3) business days of the date employment begins and maintain the form in its files for three (3) years after the date of hire or one (1) year after the date the employee's employment is terminated, whichever is later. - 3.
 The Form I-9 should not be completed as part of the application process, as it contains age, national origin, and alienage information, which may not be considered in making employment-related decisions. - 4.
-The Department of Homeland Security's U.S. Citizenship and Immigration Services division ("USCIS") issued an updated I-9 form which employers are required to use effective January 22, 2017. - 5.
-The form can now be completed electronically and printed for signature.
+The Form I-9 can be completed electronically and printed for signature.
 In the electronic version, the form contains "pop-up" instructions and some auto-fill features that will help users complete the form correctly.
 A link to the full instructions and a "start over" button are also featured on the electronic version, which also may be printed for manual completion.
 The electronic version also contains some other useful features, such as matching the documents that may be entered with the employee's representation of status in Section 1.
-Employers should also be aware that there is a new box in Section 2 that employees are required to fill-in that matches the status box checked by the employee in Section 1.
-The form also contains a supplement to allow for multiple preparer or translator signatures. - 6.
+Employers should also be aware that there is a new box in Section 2 that employers are required to fill-in that matches the status box checked by the employee in Section 1.
+The form also contains a supplement to allow for multiple preparer or translator signatures. - 5.
 The Form I-9 has not been replaced by E-Verify, an online method of quickly determining eligibility to work in the United States.
-Completing the Form I-9 for each newly hired employee is still required, even if an employer voluntarily opts to use E-Verify. - 7.
+Completing the Form I-9 for each newly hired employee is still required, even if an employer voluntarily opts to use E-Verify. - 6.
 An employer is not required to keep copies of the ID documents given by employees during the I-9 verification process.
-Best practice is not to keep copies of the underlying documents because an employer is not an expert at determining whether an ID is fake, but the Department of Homeland Security ("DHS") is.
-So, if I-9's are ever audited by DHS and an employer has kept copies of the underlying IDs, DHS will be able to determine if the ID was fake and if they do, the employer will probably be fined because DHS would say that employer should have known it was fake too.

-8. It is unlawful for employers to give preference to U.S. citizens in hiring or employment opportunities, unless these are legal or contractual requirements for particular jobs.
+Best practice not to keep copies of the underlying documents because an employer is not an expert at determining whether an ID is fake, but the Department of Homeland Security ("DHS") is.
+So, if I-9's are ever audited by DHS and employer has kept copies of the underlying IDs, DHS will be able to determine if the ID was fake and if they do, employer will probably be fined because DHS would say that employer should have known it was fake too. - 7.
+It is unlawful for employers to give preference to U.S. citizens in hiring or employment opportunities, unless these are legal or contractual requirements for particular jobs.